coecms/esm-pre-industrial/README.md

 To automatically submit several runs (and to take advantage of the `runspersub` directive), you use the `-n` option:

     payu run -n 7

+## Finding the Output

+The output is automatically copied to the `archive/outputXXX` directories.